HKUST-CSIT5970-25S/assignment-1-13carrie/README.md

         3: Test All Options

 Due to the limited processing power of the VMs, I tested the Copy and Add operations with both Integer and Floating-Point values.
 This allowed for testing of both read and write capabilities.
+The final number which I have put in the table below represents the average of the four values (Add-Integer, Add-FP, Copy-Integer, and Copy-FP); each test-datatype value is itself an average of three trials.

 2. (1 mark) Run your measurement tool on general purpose `t2.micro`, `t2.medium`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **US East (N. Virginia)** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?